walzimmer/3d-bat/README.md

 6. Step: Choose one of the 5 classes (Car, Pedestrian, Cyclist, Motorbike, Truck)
 7. Step: Interpolate if necessary
     1. Select Object to interpolate by clicking on a Bounding Box
-    2. Active Interpolation Mode in the menu (checkbox) -> start position will be saved
+    2. Activate 'Interpolation Mode' in the menu (checkbox) -> start position will be saved
     3. Move to desired frame by skipping x frames
+    4. Translate object to new position
-    4. Click on the 'Interpolate' button in the menu
+    5. Click on the 'Interpolate' button in the menu
 8. Step: Repeat steps 2-5 for all objects in the sequence
 9. Step: Download labels to your computer (JSON file)
 10. Step: Stop the time after labeling is done.